aakalie/Getting-and-Cleaning-Data-Project/CodeBook.md

-R script called run_analysis.R that does the following has been created.
+The data preparation has been performed and then the required 5 steps has been followed.

+The dataset downloaded and extracted under the folder called UCI HAR Dataset.

+Each data was assigned to variables
+      The training data was assigned as:
+             x_training
+             y_training
+             subject_training
+             and bind together as training <- cbind(subject_training, x_training, y_training)
+      The test data was assigned as:
+            x_test
+            y_test
+            subject_test
+            and bind together as test <- cbind(subject_test, x_test, y_test).

-      Merges the training and the test sets to create one data set.
+The training and the test sets are merged as mergedset <- rbind(training, test)

-      Extracts only the measurements on the mean and standard deviation for each measurement.
+The measurements on the mean and standard deviation for each measurement are extracted as stdmeanset, by subsetting Merged_Data and selecting only columns.

-      Uses descriptive activity names to name the activities in the data set

-      Appropriately labels the data set with descriptive variable names.
+The data set was labeled with descriptive variable names.

-      From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+Another independent data set, averageset,  was created with the average of each variable for each activity and each subject by sumarizing and taking the means of each variable for each activity and each subject, after groupped by subject and activity.
+The data was finally exported as averageset.txt file.